 That’s me.
 I took my Phd. in Computer Science under the supervision of Dr. Eduardo Mena.
 My main areas of interest are the Semantic Web (all the technologies that come along with it) and Mobile Computing.
-In particular, I’m specially interested in the convergence of the Semantic Web technologies and mobile applications (such as location-dependent services).
+In particular, I’m specially interested in the convergence of the Semantic Web technologies and mobile applications.

-Currently, I am a researcher in everis / NTT Data, working on large scale knowledge management and NLP systems.
-Until recently, I was a postdoc researcher in SemLIS group at the Université de Rennes 1 / IRISA (France) working with Dr. Sébastien Ferré, with whom I still activevly collaborate.
+Currently, I am an associated professor at the University of Zaragoza.
+Until recenly, I was a researcher in everis / NTT Data, working on large scale knowledge management and NLP systems (I’m still collaborating with them developing different semantic search solutions).
+Before, I was a postdoc researcher in SemLIS group at the Université de Rennes 1 / IRISA (France) working with Dr. Sébastien Ferré, with whom I still activevly collaborate.
 Besides, I am a member of the Distributed Information Systems Group working with Dr. Eduardo Mena, Dr. Fernando Bobillo, and Dr. Jorge Bernad.
 In the past, I was also a visiting researcher at the University of Aberdeen (Scotland, UK) working with Dr. Jeff Z. Pan, with whom I also have an open research line.

 Lately, my research has been focused on:

 - Regarding Semantic Web and Semantic Information Systems:

 - Semantic Location-based Services